dkmat/Threading/Report.md

 thread.
 This function creates the other threads and executes them.
 This function keeps running the threads until there are threads in the ready_queue.
 Once all the threads are done executing and exit then this function returns 0 to exit.

+### UThread Testing
+We took advantage of the available tester files to test our implementation.
+We also used print statements to ensure that the threads were being scheduled in the expected order, that the final thread scheduled is the idle thread, etc.

 ## Semaphore Implementation
 We understood from the instructions that when threads are running concurrently